 The comparative analysis will estimate prevalence ratios and corresponding 95% CIs for each of the pregnancy or infant events comparing the PAXLOVID exposed pregnancy cohorts to the comparator pregnancy cohorts in the same exposure window (eg, Cohort 1 first trimester cohort versus Cohort 2 first trimester cohort; Cohort 1 first trimester cohort versus Cohort 3 first trimester cohort).
 Prevalence will be estimated for these outcomes because they develop during gestation but are only observable at birth; thus, only the prevalence at birth can be calculated.
 Crude (unadjusted) and IPTW-adjusted prevalence ratios will be reported along with corresponding 95% CIs.
-The prevalence ratios will be estimated using logbinomial models.
+The prevalence ratios will be estimated using robust Poisson regression models (Chen et al. 2018), with analysis of log-binomial models as sensitivity analysis.